aaronwalsman/b4/README.md

 b4_play
 ```
 This will use a text-based interface to keep track of the state and tell you the opponent's actions.
 The `--drive` flag can be used to pilot the agent against another human when playing with actual cards.
 The `--verbose` flag will show the agent's action probabilities as well as suggest optimal action probabilities for the human player.

+## Results
+I think it works?
+It beat me 10 wins to 8 losses and 2 draws.
+It beat my Mom 19 wins to 13 losses and 5 draws.
+It beats a random player 64% of the time over 100000 games.
+I think these results speak to the inherent randomness and lack of skill required to play this game, but we are consistently better than two specific humans and a random player, so hey, that's something.